JuliaB-dotcom/webbsite/README.md

 My first own project! :tada: :confetti_ball:

-This project needs Node.js to be installed and you can run the code with nmp run dev.
+This project needs Node.js to be installed.
+Run npm install react-router-dom and npm run dev within the directory webbsiteReact to start the server.